Posted on Wednesday 04 December 2019

 A credit score is a numerical representation of how well you manage your finances.

 It’s what lenders use to determine how trustworthy you are (i.e., whether they can count on you to make that credit card payment, or if you can manage a mortgage).
+In fact, one of the top 10 ways to improve your financial situation is by simply improving your credit score.

-There are a ton of different things that factor into your score, and not all credit bureaus use the same criteria.
+There are a tons of different things that factor into your score, and not all credit bureaus use the same criteria.
 And even when they do share factors, they don’t always agree on their importance.
 You can’t make everyone happy—especially when it comes to credit bureaus—but generally speaking, here are the things that will always be important:

 Having a credit card for five years vs. five months is going to impact your credit in a significant way.
 Lenders like to see that you’ve been able to manage an account for a long period of time (which is why closing an account once you’re done with it is never a good thing).